 Natural Vitamin E is so important in protecting skin cells and membranes from environmental damage.
 This protection extends to preventing damage to the skin from UV rays, pollutants and the effects of ageing.
 The d-alpha-tocopherol in Vitamin E also protects against tissue damage, which helps to reduce the appearance of wrinkles!!!Natural vitamin E looks like a thick, gooey, maple syrup whereas synthetic E is runnier, pale yellow and quite light.

-ACO Certified Organic Witch Hazel, Demineralised Water, Organic Essential Oils including Prostanthera melissafolia (Bush Balm Mint), Mentha Piperita (Premium Peppermint Oil), Organic Aloe Barbadensis (Aloe Leaf Gel), Organic Glycerine, ctionated Coconut (MCT) Oil, High Grade Organic Natural Vitamin E (1300IU).
+ACO Certified Organic Witch Hazel, Demineralised Water, Organic Essential Oils including Prostanthera melissafolia (Bush Balm Mint), Mentha Piperita (Premium Peppermint Oil), Organic Aloe Barbadensis (Aloe Leaf Gel), Fractionated Coconut (MCT) Oil (Palm Oil Free - sourced from Germany), High Grade Organic Natural Vitamin E (1300IU).